 To optimize use of the elvex platform, it's crucial to understand effective data management techniques.
-This includes knowing when to use the rules and context fields in the App instructions and when to use Datasources.
+This includes knowing when to use the rules and context fields in the assistant instructions and when to use Datasources.

 1. When to use Rules: